Skip to main content

 Update config without restarting playback

-Use audio://config to change playback settings on an active player without tearing down or interrupting it.
-Toggle loop, change playback speed, swap which lock-screen controls show, or adjust the skip interval, the player keeps playing through the change.
+Use audio://config to change settings on an active player without tearing it down.
+Toggle loop, change speed, swap which lock-screen controls show, or adjust the skip interval, playback continues through the change.
+Only the params you pass change, the rest are left untouched.

 if (isDespia) {

-// Hide every optional lock-screen button except play/pause
+// hide every optional lock-screen button except play and pause

 despia('audio://config?controls=')